unum-cloud/usearch/CONTRIBUTING.md

-cibuildwheel --platform linux                   # works on any OS and builds all Linux backends cibuildwheel --platform linux --archs x86_64    # 64-bit x86, the most common on desktop and servers cibuildwheel --platform linux --archs aarch64   # 64-bit Arm for mobile devices, Apple M-series, and AWS Graviton cibuildwheel --platform macos                   # works only on MacOS cibuildwheel --platform windows                 # works only on Windows
+cibuildwheel --platform linux                   # works on any OS and builds all Linux backends cibuildwheel --platform linux --archs x86_64    # 64-bit x86, the most common on desktop and servers cibuildwheel --platform linux --archs aarch64   # 64-bit Arm for mobile devices, Apple M-series, and AWS Graviton cibuildwheel --platform macos                   # works only on macOS cibuildwheel --platform windows                 # works only on Windows
 ```